Bachelor of Nursing/Bachelor of Psychological Science

 Beginning soon after commencement of the course, early exposure to the clinical environment gives you extensive opportunities to develop clinical skills in a variety of settings including acute/sub-acute care, medical and surgical care, paediatrics, aged care, rehabilitation, community nursing and mental health nursing.
 These may be undertaken in hospitals and community health care centre in metropolitan rural and regional areas.

 There is an expectation that you will be available to undertake clinical practicum outside of trimester dates.
-All expenses associated with clinical placements are your own responsibility.
+All expenses associated with professional experience placements are your own responsibility.

 Entry requirements